 Maybe that’s what it will take to change the way we drive.

-Coluccio Law represented the Estate of Adriana Brown pro-bono.
+Coluccio Law represented the Estate of Adriana Brown pro-bono in a wrongful death claim.
 You can see pictures of Adriana with her husband and children here.

 We have all become too accustomed to senseless deaths and injuries on U.S. roads.